 We intend to further establish our expertise and competitive position in the field of oligonucleotide delivery through the ongoing research and development of new peptides.
-We will leverage our deep expertise in this field to design new peptides that target specific tissue types and improve our ability to fine-tune peptides for optimal cellular delivery and tissue selectivity.
+We will leverage our deep expertise in this field to design new peptides that target specific tissue types, and will seek to further optimize the tissue and cellular delivery of our EDO platform.